programistka/personal-website/content/blog/get-started-with-typescript-in-2019/index.md

 <span class="caption">string type annotation</span>

-If using back ticks, the string is called a [_template literal_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) and expressions can be interpolated within them.
+If using back ticks, the string is called a <Link to="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals">_template literal_</Link> and expressions can be interpolated within them.

 ```typescript
 let punchline: string = 'Because it was free-range.';